rice-eclipse/karca/doc/lessons.md

 - Thermal mass on the ground plane is so enormous that it takes several minutes to get a pin hot enough for soldering.

+- We were able to reverse-bias the router and smoke it.
+  There's no 100% fix (we would need a diode inside the router) but I think having a "main" fuse would be a good start.